Vicaris/ModPro/docs/getting_started/quick_presentation.rst

     # Generate a text clip.
 You can customize the font, color, etc.
     txt_clip = TextClip("My Holidays 2013",fontsize=70,color='white')

-    # Say that you want it to appear 10s at the center of the screen
+    # Say that you want it to appear 10s at the center of the pantalla
     txt_clip = txt_clip.set_pos('center').set_duracion(10)

     # Overlay the text clip on the first video clip